nfdi4plants/Swate/README.md

 Test
 ----

-We are excited to announce that you can now test SWATE in a very early alpha preview version.
+You can test swate by following the steps below.
 If you decide to do so, please take the time to set up a Github account to report your issues and suggestions [here](https://github.com/nfdi4plants/Swate/issues).
 You can also search existing issues for solutions for your questions and/or discussions about your suggestions.

 **Here are the necessary steps to use SWATE:**

-- Excel (rightfully) enforces https on all addins.
-We currently have only a self-signed certificate.
-This means that you will have to install our certificate under `Trusted Root Certification Authorities`.
-You will need to do this for either of the following methods.
-You can find the .cert file in the test release archive.
-We recommend you to remove this certificate from your trusted sources when SWATE has an own certificate.

  - **If you use Excel locally**:
    - Install [node.js LTS](https://nodejs.org/en/) (needed for office addin related tooling)
    - Download the [latest test release archive](https://github.com/nfdi4plants/Swate/releases) and extract it
-   - If not done already, install `Swate_SelfSigned_Certificate.cer` under `Trusted Root Certification Authorities`
    - Execute the test.cmd (windows, as administrator) or test.sh (macOS, you will need to make it executable via chmod a+x) script.

  - **If you use Excel in the browser**:
    - Download the [latest test release archive](https://github.com/nfdi4plants/Swate/releases) and extract it
-   - If not done already, install `Swate_SelfSigned_Certificate.cer` under `Trusted Root Certification Authorities`
    - Launch Excel online, open a (blank) workbook
    - Under the `Insert` tab, select `Add-Ins`
    - Go to `Manage my Add-Ins` and select `Upload my Add-In`